Notebooks¶

 Create an environment¶

-These steps will use the "python311_notebook_base" environment.
+These steps use the "python311_notebook_base" environment.

+The environment data must be uploaded as a .tar, .gz, or .zip.
+DataRobot provides example public environments as a starting point.
 You can clone the repository and create the tarball yourself or use the pre-made tarball called py311_notebook_dropin.tar.gz in the public_dropin_notebook_environments folder.

 - Navigate to Registry > Environments